-Serving Residents of Waxhaw County & Surrounding Areas
+Serving Residents of Charlotte, Waxhaw, Lake Norman, NC & Surrounding Areas

 We are eager to provide clients with compassionate legal counsel and support.
 Our experienced attorneys are here to help you understand the process of estate planning and provide you with guidance every step of the way.

 Whether you are considering creating a trust, needing to outline your wishes regarding end-of-life care, wanting to make sure you can legally make financial decisions on behalf of someone you love, or have questions about how the probate process works, we are here to support you.

 Although estate planning can seem daunting at first, with the right lawyer, you will be able to create a plan that is catered specifically to you and your family’s needs.
 This will bring you peace of mind knowing you have a plan set in place when your family needs it most.